lupeluna/Individual-Project-1/README.md

 > - Recommendations & next steps:

  * I would like to collect data on microplastics in each body of water tested and predict how potabile the water would be with the microplastics.
- * With more time, I would have worked with more hyperparameters to imporve the models
+ * With more time, I would have worked with more hyperparameters to improve the models